friendly-bits/geoblocker-bash/README.md

 optional: the check-ip-in-registry.sh script requires grepcidr. install it with ```sudo apt install grepcidr```

 ## **Notes**
-For more some helpful notes about using this suite, read [NOTES.md](/NOTES.md).
+For some helpful notes about using this suite, read [NOTES.md](/NOTES.md).

 ## **In detail**
 For more detailed description of each script, read [DETAILS.md](/DETAILS.md).